 How much money has the company lost because of the delay in acquiring the equipment?
 How much farther ahead are their competitors in the new market?
 What if they've already begun marketing and can't fulfill the orders coming in for another two months?

-Needless to say, if the bottleneck in the process had been discovered weeks earlier the request could have been sorted out quickly and the equipment could have already been on it’s way for installation.
-Having workflow managment in place helps organizations identify where business processes are bogging down and keeping the business from reaching its full potential.
+Needless to say, if the bottleneck in the process had been discovered weeks earlier the request could have been sorted out quickly and the equipment could have already been on its way for installation.
+Having workflow management in place helps organizations identify where business processes are bogging down and keeping the business from reaching its full potential.